mauris/CS1020-Labs/readme.md

 Hello there!
 I took CS1020 at NUS SoC in my first semester (AY2014/15 Sem 1).
 Herein contains my solution to the sit-in labs, (some) take home labs and practice PEs.
 Hope it can help others.

+>Disclaimer: I do not claim to have written perfect code that is considered as the only solution to the problems posted.
+There are better, shorter, faster and more elegant solutions.
+If you had written them, I urge you to share it (if willing).

 ##Rules

 - All these code I've written will are released public under the MIT License